Franz Stangl: Arrest, trial, and death

-In his prison interview with Sereny, she later wrote:
+During his prison interview, Sereny later wrote:

 Stangl had pronounced the words "my guilt": but more than the words, the finality of it was in the sagging of his body, and on his face.
 After more than a minute he started again, a half-hearted attempt, in a dull voice.
 "My guilt," he said, "is that I am still here.
 That is my guilt."

-He died of heart failure 19 hours after the conclusion of that interview in a Düsseldorf prison on 28 June 1971.
+On 28 June 1971, 19 hours after the conclusion of that interview, Stangl died of heart failure in a Düsseldorf prison.